 Should I use different prices per platform?

-What if my competitor is cheaper on the platform?
+What if my competitor charges less on platforms?

 Can I charge packaging costs separately?